-The land-based detector on the island Hesselø was mounted trees on the central part of the island.
-The specific position was selected on spot with high possibility for feeding bat if any bat were present on the island (Figure 10).
-Similar detectors were installed on the coastal areas of Jylland, on the peninsula Sjælland Odde and on the coast of Sweden.
+The land-based detector was mounted trees along the coast of Djursland, on Sjællands Odde peninsula, along the Swedish coast and on two small island in Southern Kattegat The specific position was selected on spot with high possibility for feeding bat if any bat were present on the areas.
+These coastal detector provide important information on the potential of migrating bats and the likelihood for feeding bats on the neighbouring sea.
+(Figure 10).
+For the result see also appendix II